Lombiq/Orchard-Dojo-Library/Library/Training/Guidelines/ModuleDevelopmentAndApisDemosAndExercises.md

-# Demos and Exercises for the Topic "Module Development and Orchard APIs"
+# Demos and exercises for the topic "Module Development and Orchard APIs"